r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 [1] 65001
 ```

 Both "codepage" and "system.codepage" must be 65001 (UTF-8).
-When running RTerm (so
+When running
-also R.exe) from the command line, make sure to set up this code page and
+RTerm (so also R.exe) from the command line, make sure to set up this code
-select a font with a wide set of glyphs.
-In cmd.exe, use `chcp 65001` and
+page and select a font with a wide set of glyphs.
+In cmd.exe, select e.g.
-select e.g. `NSimFun` before running R.
+`NSimFun` before running R.

-This build of R is patched to install binary packages built with UCRT (those
+This build of R is patched to install binary packages built with this
-that need compilation), but the other binary packages are currently taken
+*experimental* toolchain, but the other binary packages are currently taken
-from the CRAN package builds done using the MSVCRT build of R.
+from the CRAN package builds and needed Bioconductor package builds when
+they are available.

 Some of these CRAN packages are patched at installation time to build/work
-with UCRT and this toolchain (more below).
-Bioconductor packages needed by
+with the new toolchain.
+Bioconductor packages needed by CRAN packages are
-CRAN packages are also available in binary form and some of them with
+also available in binary form and some of them with installation-time
-installation-time patches.
-This is a temporary measure to give package
-authors more time to fix their packages.
+patches.
+This is an experimental feature not enabled in R-devel nor R
+releases.

 For example, try installing `PKI`: